Help us improve

 | Azure CLI | az --version |

-.NET SDK is needed for PAC CLI but NOT for the MCP proxy (the npm package bundles its own runtime).
+.NET SDK is needed for PAC CLI but NOT for the Dataverse CLI (the npm package bundles its own runtime).
+Node.js powers the Dataverse CLI npm package (@microsoft/dataverse), which is used as the MCP proxy and for scripted data plane actions.
 Azure CLI is used as a fallback for environment discovery when PAC CLI isn't available (see mcp-configuration.md Step 3b).
 GitHub CLI is not needed for connecting — it's used later for ALM/CI/CD scenarios (see dv-solution).

 If any tool is missing, install it (see tools-setup.md), then verify.
 If winget installs a tool but it's not in PATH, ask the user to restart the terminal.